superdurable/iwf/docs/ContinueAsNew-in-Temporal-(or-Cadence)-workflow.md

 Before [actually calling the continueAsNew API](https://github.com/indeedeng/iwf/blob/v1.7.1/service/interpreter/workflowImpl.go#L267), it may fail the workflow early, but won’t make another other blocking API call.

-### What if the workflow code does NOT know all the signal names beforehand
+### What if the workflow code does NOT know all the signal names beforehand?

 When proactively receiving and processing all the signals received, if you know all the signal names: